 Data Scientist Salaries

 Just as the job description of data scientists changes according to industry, so too the compensation for data scientist jobs changes.
-Based on 8,000 profiles gathered by Paysa, the average base salary for data scientists is $106,000 per year, ranging from $80,000 to $195,000.
-The average market salary for data scientists is $167K per year, which includes $106K base salary, $20K annual bonus, $12K signing bonus and $41K annual equity.
+Based on 7,000 profiles gathered by Paysa, the average salary for data scientists is $189,000 per year.
+This includes $107K base salary, $26K annual bonus, $20K signing bonus and $56K annual equity.

 Of course, salaries for data scientists are dependent upon both the companies for whom they work and the location of their employment.
-For instance, let's take a look at how salaries differ according to company.
-The top four companies for data scientists are: Facebook, Microsoft, Twitter, and Apple.
+For instance, let’s take a look at how salaries differ according to company.
+Four top companies for data scientists are Facebook, Microsoft, Twitter, and Apple.

-Twitter: The average base salary for Twitter data scientists is $143,182 per year, ranging from $121,055 to $166,173.
-The average market salary is $276K per year, which includes $143K base salary, $26.4K signing bonus and $106K annual equity.
-65 percent need to know Python, and 90 percent need to have a bachelor's degree.
-Average time to promotion for Twitter data scientists is 23 months.
+Twitter: The average salary for Twitter data scientists is $283,000 per year, which includes $145K base salary, $30K annual bonus and $108K annual equity.
+68 percent need to know Python, and 84 percent need to have a bachelor’s degree.

 Top locations for data scientists, along with base and market salaries, are:

 Seattle, WA: Base Salary $117K; Market Salary $189K